-Faculty were given the option to request and be granted COVID-related extensions on their tenure clocks.
+o In Spring 2020 faculty were granted one-year COVID-related extensions on their tenure clocks.
 Evaluators are reminded that the extra time provided by extensions of the tenure clock, regardless of reason, should not be viewed in a manner that is harmful to the faculty member.
 Tenure clock extensions are approved by the Provost to recognize significant disruptions in faculty work and therefore should never lead to an expectation from reviewers that "more should have been accomplished" by the faculty member given the extra year(s) in the probationary appointment.